 I definitely recommend wearing hiking boots rather than trainers for better grip, and take some trekking poles to help with the downhill – your knees will thank you!

-Pack a water reservoir as it is an easy and lightweight way to bring lots of water and it’s easier to stay hydrated while you are hiking.
+Pack a CamelBak as it is an easy and lightweight way to bring lots of water and it’s easier to stay hydrated while you are hiking.

-Pack a raincoat in case it rains and if you are hiking when the weather is cooler, wear a lightweight but cozy thermal underlayer top.
+Pack a rain jacket in case it rains and if you are hiking when the weather is cooler, wear a lightweight but cozy thermal base layer top.

 To reach the Raspberry Flats car park in Mount Aspiring National Park you take the Mount Aspiring Road from the center of Wanaka.
 The last 33 kilometers are unpaved and there are nine streams that you will need to ford to reach the car park.

 Most rental car agreements will not allow you to drive their vehicles here and I would not advise it if the water level of the streams is high.

 From the car park, it is a 15-minute walk to the Matukituki Bridge where the trail begins.

 10km/6.2 miles return from the Matukituki swing bridge to the Rob Roy Glacier viewpoint

 Elevation Gain of the Rob Roy Glacier Track